Omobayode6/cloud-engineering/README.md

 * systemctl suspend <application>
 * systemctl hibernate <application>
 system log info are stores in /var/log. /var/log/journal is the journal log info directory

+  ## Linux Firewall

+  ## Bash Scripting
+  bash stands for bourne again shell
+  * cat /etc/shells -  to see all our shells
+  * which bash - to know the bash path and add this path to every script you write that is related to bash.(#! /usr/bin/bash)
+  * touch helloScript.sh - to creat a script
+  * chmod +x helloScript.sh - to give it executable permissions to all users
+  * ls -l to check the file permission
+  * ./helloScript.sh - to execute the script, same as bash helloScript.sh
+  * bash helloScript.sh - to execute the script